Chinese spring offensive: UN counteroffensives

 On 22 April, as I and IX Corps continued their advance toward the Wyoming Line.
 The progress of the attack resembled that on the previous day, IX Corps' forces making easy moves of 2-3 mi, the two I Corps divisions being limited to shorter gains by heavier resistance.
 On the east flank of the advance, the Hwacheon Dam, defended so stoutly by PVA 39th Army forces only a few days earlier, fell to the 1st Korean Marine Corps Regiment (1st KMC) without a fight.
-But a PVA captive taken elsewhere in the 1st Marine Division zone during the afternoon told interrogators that an attack would be opened before the day was out.
+But a PVA captive taken elsewhere in the 1st Marine Division zone during the afternoon told interrogators that an attack would open before the day was out.
 In mid-afternoon the ROK 6th Division captured several members of the PVA 60th Division and, immediately west, the US 24th Infantry Division took captives from the PVA 59th Division.
 These two divisions belonged to the fresh 20th Army.
 The full IX Army Group had reached the front.
 In the US 25th Infantry Division's zone on the west flank of the advance, six PVA who blundered into the hands of the Turkish Brigade along Route 33 during the afternoon were members of a survey party from the PVA 2nd Motorized Artillery Division.
 The division's guns, according to the officer in charge, were being positioned to support an attack scheduled to start after dark.